szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Icingdeath: It's a "frost" weapon, and as such, it also inflicts 1d3 cold damage per hit, +5 against creatures immune to fire (fire elementals, fire salamanders, fire giants, etc.).
 It's also considered a silver weapon.
 - Twinkle: It has a defensive theme, therefore: added +2 Armor Class bonus against slashing, piercing and missile, +1 save vs. Spell, +8% physical damage resistance.

-**Component 1580:** Make Hawksight improve your senses, reflexes, and accuracy more keenly, and give it a more unique description
+### Make Hawksight slightly more passively powerful with a unique description (1580)

 This component takes the theme of speed and accuracy more seriously, and hence, other than giving +1 Dexterity it also: